unchain-tech/UNCHAIN-projects/docs/AVAX-AMM/ja/section-2/lesson-3_swapを実装しよう.md

     );
   });

-  it("Should revert if the amount of out token exceed the total", async function () {
+  it('Should revert if the amount of out token exceed the total', async function () {
     const { amm, token1, amountOwnerProvided1, amountOtherProvided1 } =
       await loadFixture(deployContractWithLiquidity);